kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

 Here, $(\cdot)^{H \times W}$ denotes the reshaping of the resulting column vector into a matrix with size $H \times W$.
 In Equation \eqref{eq:z3dunfolded} we can see that every row in the weight and activation matrices correspond to a single feature in the following layer.

-Equation \eqref{eq:z3dunfolded} already indicates that in the case of a three-dimensional neural grid with its two-dimensional layers that unfolding becomes computationl expensive really quickly and by that slowing down training significantly.
+Equation \eqref{eq:z3dunfolded} already indicates that in the case of a three-dimensional neural grid with its two-dimensional layers that unfolding becomes computational expensive really quickly and by that slowing down training significantly.
 Here it is becoming clear that the unfolding operation as provided by PyTorch's library is a good tool to describe the mappings between grid layers, but for an efficient solution one would have to write a separate kernel or wait until something more efficient is available.

 ## Implementation